No, the liquid products are produced by Chandler, Inc., of Vineyard, Utah, and we are the distributor for Chandler.

 No, the Chandler products contain enzymes and other biostimulants, but they do not contain any live cultures.
 Although enzymes can break down under extreme temperatures, they are generally less sensitive to acidity (pH), temperature, and other environmental conditions than bacteria or other live cultures.
 So, enzyme products tend to work more consistently and across a broader range of field conditions than other types of biological products.
 Also, enzymes stimulate chemical reactions without being altered or depleted, so enzyme products are very cost effective because they are only required in small quantities.

 All of the Chandler products are natural and do not contain synthetic or toxic ingredients.
 Also, most of the ingredients for the Chandler crop products are organic compounds, and the only inorganic ingredients are the mixing agents that suspend the micronutrients in the liquid products (Biocat 1000, Foliar, Liquid Seed Treat, and Soil) and the talc-based carrier for Dry Seed Treat.
 For organic producers, we offer our liquid Chandler Organic, which is a combination of Chandler Foliar and Soil that replaces the inorganic mixing agents with organic compounds.
-Chandler Organic is registered with the Washington State Department of Agriculture (WSDA) Organic Food Program and the OMRI program, and it may be applied as a foliar or soil treatment at the same rates we recommend for Chandler Foliar and Soil.
+Chandler Organic is registered with the Washington State Department of Agriculture (WSDA) Organic Food Program, and it may be applied as a foliar or soil treatment at the same rates we recommend for Chandler Foliar and Soil.

 Yes, you can usually store the products for several month without diminishing the product performance.
 You should make sure that any open containers are well sealed and that all containers are not exposed to extreme temperatures.
 Most enzymes break down under extremely high temperatures, so the product may become less effective if it gets too hot.
 Also, the plastic containers may burst if their liquid contents freeze.
 Accordingly, we recommend that the liquid products should not freeze, and all of the liquid and dry products should not be exposed to temperatures that exceed 120 degrees.
 If the products are stored under suitable conditions, we have found that they can remain to be fully effective for at least 2-3 years.